frankwillard/Blended-Synthetic-Imagery-for-Climate-Object-Detection/README.md

 In submission for Environmental Data Science Journal

+## Environment

+The code from the repository was run under the `environment.yml` file.
+A minimal environment and Dockerfile are being constructed.

 ## Pre-Trained GP-GAN model

 Download the pretrained model `blending_gan.npz` or `unsupervised_blending_gan.npz` from [Google Drive](https://drive.google.com/open?id=0Bybnpq8dvwudVjBHNWNHUmVSV28), and then put them in the folder `models`.
 Make sure this model path is passed into the GP-GAN script or set as a default path in the arguments.